ethangutk/Meal-Tracker-Mobile-Application/readme.md

 <br><br>
 ### 🌯 List Views
-List views appear throughout the program.
-List views show the diary contents, including all of the macronutrients and the food name.
-The list view for the search results creates a set of buttons.
-The user can click on them and get the additional macros for the food.
+List views appear throughout the program and show the diary contents, including the macronutrients and the food name.
+Also, the search results list view creates a set of buttons where the user can get the additional macros for the food.

 <br>